HughP/dnj-corpus/README.md

 #### Metrics
 ##### Pre text clean up stats
 It should be noted that the percentages of characters and the percentages of phonemes presented here are attested only in this corpus.
-This corpus is not necessarily natural speech, and some characters may be over represented because _˗Pamɛbhamɛ_, which was targeted at new readers, published a chart of the alphabet in nearly every issue.
+This corpus is not necessarily natural speech, and some characters may be over represented because _˗Pamɛbhamɛ_, which was targeted at new readers, published a chart of the alphabet in nearly every issue, with some, but not many, words in French.

 First round were off a bit because 4 issues of the local news paper did not get added to the file `mass-text.txt` (later renamed to `proof-of-concept-text.txt`), round three includes all the issues of _-Pamɛbhamɛ_ and the chapters of _While waiting for a medical doctor_.
 Linux Command Line: